LiliaFramework/Lilia/docs/docs/libraries/lia.chatbox.md

 The chatbox library defines chat commands and renders messages.
 It lets you register new chat types with custom formatting and handles radius-based or global message visibility.

+--[[--
+Chat manipulation and helper functions.

+Chat messages are a core part of the framework - it's takes up a good chunk of the gameplay, and is also used to interact with the framework.
+Chat messages can have types or "classes" that describe how the message should be interpreted.
+All chat messages will have some type of class: `ic` for regular in-character speech, `me` for actions, `ooc` for out-of-character, etc. These chat classes can affect how the message is displayed in each player's chatbox.
+See `ix.chat.Register` and `ChatClassStructure` to create your own chat classes.
+]]

 ---

 ### `lia.chat.timestamp(ooc)`